qroux/DockerXNode/README.md

-# II) Build the image ( . stands for the context)
+# II) In the terminal: Build the image ( . stands for the context)

 Docker build .

-# III) Tag the container(more handy than using container ids)
+# III) In the terminal: Tag the container created(more handy than using container ids)

 docker build -t qroux/docker_node .

-# IV) Maping local port to container ports (Container have its own ports, you have to explicitly map machine ports to container ports)
+# IV) In the terminal: Maping local port to container ports (Container have its own ports, you have to explicitly map machine ports to container ports)

 docker run -p 8080:8080  qroux/docker_node

-# Optionnal: command to override the initial command ("npm start") and launch the shell instead
+# Optionnal: In the terminal: command to override the initial command ("npm start") and launch the shell instead

 docker run -it  qroux/docker_node sh